13 Best Islands Of Sardinia Totally Worth Visiting

 Malu Entu Island

-A popular day-trip destination during the summer – boat tours usually depart from Mari Ermi beach – the island is completely uninhabited and home to wild garlic and sea turtles, whereas the marine life is thriving.
+A popular day-trip destination during the summer – boat tours usually depart from Mari Ermi beach – the island is completely uninhabited and home to wild garlic and sea turtles.
+Marine life here is thriving.
 There are also shipwrecks.

 Isola dei Cavoli